Mythic-Projects/Titanium/README.md

 * To start contributing to Titanium, make sure you meet the [Requirements](https://github.com/TitanVale/Titanium#requirements).
 Then you can run `./titanium build` to prepare upstream and apply patches.
 * To add patches to Titanium simply make your changes in `Titanium-API` and `Titanium-Server`, then just commit them.
 Then run `./titanium rebuild`.
-* After modifing code to for eg. test it run `./titanium jar`.
+* After modifying code to for eg. test it, run `./titanium jar`.